2006 United States elections

-The 2006 United States elections were held on Tuesday, November 7, 2006, in the middle of Republican President George W. Bush's second term.
-Democrats won control of both houses of Congress, which was the first and only time either party did so since the 1994 elections.
+Elections were held in the United States on November 7, 2006, in the middle of Republican President George W. Bush's second term against the backdrop of the war on terror.
+In a political revolution that ended more than a decade of Republican rule, the Democratic Party was swept into majorities of both chambers of Congress, governorships, and state legislatures.
 These elections were widely categorized as a Democratic wave.

-In the Senate, Democrats won a net gain of six seats to take a narrow majority in that chamber.
-Democrats picked up 31 seats in the House of Representatives, and after the election Nancy Pelosi became the first female Speaker of the House.
-In the gubernatorial elections, Democrats won a net gain of six seats.
-Nationwide, Republicans failed to win any congressional or gubernatorial seat that was held by a Democrat going into the election.
+In the Senate, Democrats won a net gain of six seats to secure a narrow majority in that chamber.
+Democrats also gained 31 seats in the House of Representatives, and following the election, Nancy Pelosi became the first female speaker of the House.
+In the gubernatorial elections, Democrats achieved a net gain of six seats.
+Nationwide, Republicans failed to win any congressional or gubernatorial seat that was held by a Democrat before the election.
 This was also the first time since 1994 where a party did not lose a single incumbent in a gubernatorial or congressional election.

-Reasons for the Democratic Party victory included the decline of the public image of George W. Bush, the dissatisfaction of his administration's handling of both Hurricane Katrina and the War in Iraq, the beginning of the collapse of the United States housing bubble, Bush's legislative defeat regarding Social Security Privatization and immigration reform, the Republican-controlled Congress's unprecedented and unpopular involvement in the Terri Schiavo case and a series of scandals in 2006 involving Republican politicians.
+Reasons for the Democratic Party's victory included the decline of the public image of George W. Bush, dissatisfaction of his administration's handling of both Hurricane Katrina and the War in Iraq, the beginning of the collapse of the United States housing bubble, Bush's legislative defeat regarding Social Security privatization and immigration reform, the Republican-controlled Congress's unprecedented and unpopular involvement in the Terri Schiavo case, and a series of scandals in 2006 involving Republican politicians.

 Background

 In March 2003, President George W. Bush ordered an invasion of Iraq, a state which the Bush administration claimed was linked to the September 11 attacks in 2001, and claimed was producing weapons of mass destruction.
-That May, just two months after the initial invasion, Bush announced the end of major combat operations in Iraq.
+In May, just two months after the initial invasion, Bush announced the end of major combat operations in Iraq.
 In the following months, insurgents began resisting the American occupation.
-Additionally, religious tensions between majority Shiite and minority Sunni Muslims, tensions which had been suppressed under the grip of Saddam's regime, began to result in violence.
-By the end of 2003, despite the war being initially popular, the post-war occupation was losing support from the American public.
+Additionally, religious tensions between majority Shiite and minority Sunni Muslims, tensions which had been suppressed under the grip of Saddam's regime, resulted in violence.

+By the end of 2003, despite the war's initial popularity, the post-war occupation was losing support from the American public.
 A November 2003 Gallup poll showed that Bush's job approval rating had fallen to 50% from a high of 71% at the outset of the war.